What is qualifying childcare?

 What are relevant childcare charges?

-The exact rules vary depending on where you live and you can find more information in the DWP guidance starting at F7031.
+The exact rules about regulation of childcare vary depending on where you live in the UK and you can find more information in the DWP guidance starting at F7031.

 What does not count as a relevant childcare charge?

-Care provided by a foster parent of the child is excluded childcare for UC.
+Care provided by a foster parent of the child is excluded childcare for UC and so any charges paid do not count as relevant childcare charges.

-Any charges paid for your child’s compulsory education are also excluded.
+Any charges paid for your child’s compulsory education do not count as a relevant childcare charge.

 Childcare charges are also reduced by any amount that is met by an employer (such as through childcare vouchers) or some other person or out of funds provided by the Government in connection with participation in work related activity or training.